Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/values-giftcards-claim.md

              }

 + Parameter
-    + id (string) - the ID of the Giftcard to claim.
+    + id (string) - the ID of the Gift Card to claim.

 + Response 200 (application/json)

-    The Giftcard was claimed for the Contact.
+    The Gift Card was claimed for the Contact.

     + Attributes (Value)